iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

-I hear a lot of talking points by people that use [browserify](http://browserify.org/) about not wanting to bundle their JavaScript modules only in production, which is the common strategy that [Require.js](http://requirejs.org/) promotes.
-It is possible, using beefy and r.js, to achieve the bundle-during-development workflow while using AMD modules.
-This post will take you through the steps needed to set up that type of environment.
+A common reason [browserify](http://browserify.org/) users avoid [Require.js](http://requirejs.org/) is that they dislike bundling their JavaScript modules only in production.
+Recently, [Chris Dickinson](https://twitter.com/isntitvacant) and I did some testing and, with some changes to beefy, it’s now easier to use r.js as a custom bundler to achieve the bundle-during-development workflow while using AMD modules.

+Let’s get it configured.

 ## What is beefy?